When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 That's right, civilians.

-And it's very clear that the civilians are ecstatic.
+And you can get the civilian reaction to October seventh, and it's very clear that the civilians are ecstatic.

-They were on the right.
+They were on board.

-And people will be able to see all this for themselves.
+Right, it's like it is a celebration, it is an explosion of joy, it is Allahu Akbar, and people will be able to see all this for themselves.

-But you were saying that the implication of that is that in some ways, Israel is right to feel unsafe, not just about the organization Hamas, but about all those people over there and their support for Hamas.
+But you were saying that the implication of that is that in some ways Israel is right to feel unsafe not just about the organization Hamas but about all those people over there and their support for Hamas.

-I know that's very graphic, but let me tell you, these videos are, that's all they are.
+I know that's very graphic but let me tell you., these videos are that's all they are.

 They're graphic.

-And many of these people seem to think that October 7th was blown out of proportion by Israel.
+And many of these people seem to think that October 7 was blown out of proportion by Israel.

-Now, in some ways, I have to somewhat fault, I don't know if it's the Israeli government, but I have to fault the fact that the kind of material we're talking about has not been seen.
+I don't know if it's the Israeli government, but I have to fault the fact that the kind of material we're talking about has not been seen.

-Almost no one has seen it, even though you have been getting these videos from Telegram channels.
+Though, you have been getting these videos from Telegram channels.

-By the way, many of these videos made by Hamas itself, some made by the idea.
+By the way, many of these videos made by Hamas itself.

 Most of them are made by Hamas.